BFA and MFA Requirements

-The Performer-Composer Program faculty prefer that you use CalArts' online portfolio submission system.
+CalArts uses an online submission system.
 The online system accepts MP3's, documents, images and video.
-Once your portfolio is uploaded, it can be viewed and rearranged until the final submission is made.
-No changes can be made following the final submission of your portfolio.
-There is a $10 fee for each portfolio submission you make through the online system.
-Be sure to submit your portfolio to the correct degree level and program.
-If you experience technical difficulties while uploading your portfolio, you can send an e-mail to email@example.com for technical support.
+Once your submission is uploaded, it can be viewed and rearranged until the final submission is made.
+No changes can be made following the final submission.
+If applying to more than one program, there is a fee for each submission you make through the online system.
+Be sure to submit to the correct degree level and program.
+If you experience technical difficulties, you can send an e-mail to firstname.lastname@example.org for technical support.

 Doctor of Musical Arts (DMA)